google/graphicsfuzz/docs/summer-of-code-ideas/2019-JiradetOunjai.md

 [#693](https://github.com/google/graphicsfuzz/pull/693): Expression Generator: introduce uniforms

 #### Future development
-Currently, the shader generator tool has a limited numer of transformations.
+Currently, the shader generator tool has a limited number of transformations.
 The next steps for this tool involve extending transformations set and integrating this tool into the fuzzing chain of GraphicsFuzz.